Violation of Probation in NJ

 - Failure to pay fines

 A violation of probation hearing has two stages.
 The first involves a determination of whether or not a violation occurred.
-The prosecution must show a preponderance of evidence that you violated one or more of your probationary conditions, while you must show evidence that you did not or that you were justified in doing so.
+The prosecution must show a preponderance of evidence that you violated one or more of your terms of probation, while you must show evidence that you did not or that you were justified in doing so.
 It’s critical to be guided by a legal expert during this stage to craft a viable defense as to why you violated your probation or to dispute that a violation occurred.
 This is especially true because the prosecution is not held to the reasonable doubt standard in proving that a violation occurred.

 If a judge finds that you are in violation of probation, you will then move onto the sentencing stage of your hearing.
 Once again, legal experience and expertise will prove invaluable during this phase.
 When determining your sentence, the judge will consider the severity of your violation and whether or not this was your first offense, among many other factors.
 A skilled criminal defense attorney like Frank T. Luciano will argue on your behalf to influence the judge to be lenient in your sentencing.